arenaxr/arena-docs/content/overview/panoramic.md

 1. Leave the ground and sky effects from your scene intact, you will need them for context.
 1. Follow [Connect the 360 camera to the ARENA.](#connect-360-camera-to-arena) and the end of this page.
+1. **Optional**: We recommend extending the laptop's view of the virtual 3D ARENA using a wall mounted or freestanding monitor.
+In this way, physical people next to the 360 camera can view the virtual camera views of remote participants.

 ## Setup Digital Twin Multiple Panoramic Rooms